Jaw Pain Can Be Caused By Temple Muscles

 3. There’s a good chance that the muscles at the base of your head are also involved.
 Heat might be a fine treatment there at the top of your neck because heat is usually the treatment of choice for muscles.

 But if the nerves are aggravated at the base of your skull then cold therapy is the way to go.
+Cold is the best therapy for nerves.

 4. Chewing food and gum may aggravate your symptoms OR chewing may help your muscles to relax.
 It depends on the cause of your jaw pain and how tight the muscles are.